 The BSc degree in BE & CM requires the completion of 132 credit hours including graduation project in BE & CM and Supervised Training.
 The student will be declared a BSc in BE & CM if she or he completes 132 credit hours and has an AGPA of >=2.0.

 No Type of Courses Total credit Hours

-1. University General Education Requirements
+University General Education Requirements

-(a) University Required Courses 15
+1. University Required Courses 15

-(b) University Elective Courses 9
+2. University Elective Courses 9

-2. College Required courses 9
+College Required courses 9

-3. Specialization required courses 93
+Specialization required courses 93

-4. Specialization Elective courses 6
+Specialization Elective courses 6

-Total Credit Hours 132